Jiten Lalwani

-Jiten Lalwani is an Indian Film and Television actor.
-He is best known for playing Kiran Virani in Kyunki Saas Bhi Kabhi Bahu Thi, Inder Kashyap in Sasural Genda Phool, Indradev in Devon Ke Dev Mahadev, Bhuvan Singh in Pehredaar Piya Ki Gunwant Reshammiya in Shubharambh and Raja Janak in Shrimad Ramayan.
+Jiten Lalwani is an Indian film and television actor.
+He is best known for playing Kiran Virani in Kyunki Saas Bhi Kabhi Bahu Thi, Inder Kashyap in Sasural Genda Phool, Indradev in Devon Ke Dev Mahadev, Bhuvan Singh in Pehredaar Piya Ki, Gunwant Reshammiya in Shubharambh and Raja Janaka in Shrimad Ramayan.

 Early life

-Jiten Lalwani was born in Firozabad, Uttar Pradesh on 3 August 1969, to Mohan Das Khubchand Lalwani and Mohini Lalwani as their third child, his siblings are Ashok Lalwani (eldest brother) and Sunita Lalwani (elder sister).
+Jiten Lalwani was born in Firozabad, Uttar Pradesh on 3 August 1969, to Mohan Das Khubchand Lalwani and Mohini Lalwani as their third child.
+His elder siblings are Ashok Lalwani and Sunita Lalwani.
 He was raised in Kanpur and did his schooling from Mariampur Senior Secondary School, Inter college from BNSD and completed his graduation from DBS College Kanpur.

-Jiten came to Mumbai in 1993 to pursue his career as an Actor.
-He is married to Dipika Lalwani with whom he has two children Pallak Lalwani who is also an actor; and son Aditya Lalwani who is studying.
-Jiten came to Mumbai in 1993 and the same year got a small part in a play directed by Makarand Deshpande called YATRI.
+Jiten came to Mumbai in 1993 to pursue a career in acting and the same year got a small part in a play directed by Makarand Deshpande called YATRI.

+He is married to Dipika Lalwani with whom he has two children: daughter Pallak Lalwani who is also an actor and son Aditya Lalwani who is studying.